 4. Hauser & Wirth

-Hauser & Wirth formed in 1992 in Zurich, Switzerland.
+Hauser & Wirth was formed in 1992 in Zurich, Switzerland.
 Its first exhibition showcased Alexander Calder sculptures and paintings by Joan Miró.
 It operates two prestigious galleries – one uptown and one downtown – that are always worth a stop.

 548 West 22nd Street